banzaicloud/koperator-docs/docs/support.md

 ## Support

-{{% include-headless "kafka-operator-supertubes-intro.md" %}}
+{{% include-headless "kafka-operator-supertubes-intro.md" "sdm" %}}

 ### Community support

-If you encounter problems while using {{< kafka-operator >}} the documentation does not address, [open an issue](https://github.com/banzaicloud/kafka-operator/issues) or talk to us in our Slack channel [#kafka-operator](https://pages.banzaicloud.com/invite-slack).
+If you encounter problems while using {{< kafka-operator >}} the documentation does not address, [open an issue](https://github.com/banzaicloud/kafka-operator/issues) or talk to us in our Slack channel [#kafka-operator](https://banzaicloud.com/invite-slack).

 ### Commercial support